MikeHopley/ftl-ships-strategy/index.md

 &hellip;and I lied again.
 It’s [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
 Make one tiny slip and you lose a Crystal though, so I don’t think the risk is worth the reward.
 It’s not like this ship needs the scrap.

-Sector 1 distress beacons are somewhat worth visiting.
-You have blue options from cloaking-1 (okay, upgraded is better) and teleporter (okay).
+Sector 1 distress beacons are&hellip;maybe worth visiting.
+You have blue options from cloaking-1 (weak) and teleporter (okay).